CanDev-CanDev/Data-Analytics-in-GC/docs/en.md

 Treasury Board Secretariat, Room 2005, 90 Elgin Street, Ottawa

 There is no cost associated with attendance.

-However [registration is required](https://docs.google.com/forms/d/e/1FAIpQLSdRJMLB10MEHzbWySAwDr4Pk_opMI97CMn85WxPBImEopAG7g/viewform).
-The registration deadline is February 11, 2019.
+**Registration is now closed and all seats are now taken.**

 # Purpose of the meeting